Endrju00/github-user-stats-api/README.md

 ### HTTP Status codes
  * <code>200</code> - The request succeeded.
  * <code>204</code> - No Content.
-If there is the 204 or 404 error on GitHub API side.
+If a 204 or 404 error on GitHub API side occurs.
  * <code>207</code> - Multi-Status.
-If there is an error on GitHub API side different than 404.
+If there is an error on GitHub API side different than 204 or 404.
  * <code>404</code> - Page not found.
  * <code>500</code> - Server Application error.